 Figure 23.
-The electron density map and structure in O window
+The electron density map and structure in the Coot window with hydrogen atoms removed.

 I want to return to e.g. the third round of refining and continue in a different way.
 Can I do this?

 What you should do is use one of the two blue square buttons surrounding the HISTORY caption (see Figure 6).
 The one marked "-" lets you go back to the previous step of the structural analysis and "+" enables to go forward.
 If you place the cursor on the HISTORY caption, the path to the current working directory will appear highlighted in yellow.